Abijith-vs/Koode/README.md

 # Koode
-An web based solution for all hospital administration problems
+A web based solution for all hospital administration problems